Purpose

 Dialog-Box Names

-the name has a suffix, such as Jr. or Sr., users must include the
+• When searching for a record using the employee's last name and the name has a suffix, such as Jr. or Sr., users must include the suffix in order to retrieve the appropriate record.

 Job Effective Date